maryglover/Bowie_State_BIOL_102/syllabi/BIOL102_Syllabus.md

 ### Slack

-Slack is a communication platform which can be accessed through an internet brower, desktop client, or mobile app.
+Slack is a communication platform which can be accessed through an internet browser, desktop client, or mobile app.
 In this course, we will use slack for:

 - general communication between instructors and students
 - discussion assignments